tannergooding/designs/accepted/2021/workloads/workload-installation.md

     - Extract MSI from .nupkg to the MSI package cache
     - Install MSI
   - Add ref count for workload pack in registry.
 Create `Dependents\Microsoft.NET.Sdk,<SDK Band>` under MSI ref counting key
+    - If we don't have a direct way to get the DependencyProviderKey which is part of the MSI ref counting key, we can look it up as it is stored as a value under the workload pack installation record key
   - Rollback:
     - Delete registry key for ref count
     - If MSI was installed as part of this operation